Cambridge-Hands-On-Science/Experiments/Experiments/Other/Electrical parts.md

 DEMONSTRATOR to ensure that there is a PA test sticker dated within the last two years on any mains voltage equipment, or that the equipment was purchased within the last two years (should be marked with the date of purchase if there is not a PA test sticker).
 If the equipment was PA tested or purchased more than a year ago, DEMONSTRATOR to check that there is a sticker to show that the equipment has been formally visually inspected within the last year.

-DEMONSTRATOR to ensure that electrical equipment is not placed next to or under flammable materials (eg. under a jumper).
+DEMONSTRATOR to ensure that electrical equipment is not placed next to or under flammable materials (eg. under a jumper, in a tent or near curtains).

 COMMITTEE to ensure that all mains voltage equipment is PA tested every two years, or if possible, annually.
 Newly purchased (unaltered) equipment need not be tested immediately, but should be tested, at the latest, within two years of purchase, and then every two years thereafter.
 If newly purchased equipment is not marked with a PA test sticker, it should be marked with the date of purchase.
 Electrical equipment that has been modified in any way should be PA tested before first use